How does the EU ensure that its member states keep their budgets in check?

 To learn more about the stages of the European Semester, see

 On 2 June 2021 the European Commission presented the new spring package of the European Semester.
-As in 2020, these recommendations pay special attention to the corona crisis.
+As in 2020, the recommendations pay special attention to the corona crisis.
 The European Commission considers the European Semester to be a crucial part of the recovery strategy, which will draw on the Recovery and Resilience Facility (RRF), the central instrument of NextGenerationEU.

 Compliance and enforcement